dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 `IAsyncDisposable` is beneficial when working with:

-* Asynchronous enumerators like in asynchronous streams.
+* Asynchronous enumerators, for example, in asynchronous streams.
-* Unmanaged resources that have resource-intensive I/O operation to release.
+* Unmanaged resources that have resource-intensive I/O operations to release.

 When implementing this interface, use the `DisposeAsync` method to release resources.